-They installed bat houses, planted French plum trees alongside the vines to host leafhopper predators, encouraged the presence of insect-eating birds, and use over-the-row electrostatic vineyard sprayers that reduce the amount of chemicals by at least 50 percent, as well reduce the amount of water needed to dispense the chemicals ten-fold.
+The Langes planted French plum trees alongside the vines to host leafhopper predators, encouraged the presence of insect-eating birds, and installed bat houses.
+They use over-the-row electrostatic vineyard sprayers that reduce the amount of chemicals by at least half, and reduce the amount of water needed to dispense the chemicals ten-fold.

 The Langes regularly host meetings and tours at their vineyard for regulators, public officials, media, and environmental organizations to keep the dialogue open regarding sustainable conservation.
 They were instrumental in the development and implementation of the Lodi Winegrower’s Workbook, which is deemed in the industry to be an essential guide for individuals seeking to improve farming and conservation practices.